-Benefits of Extracurricular Activities
+What Are the Benefits of Extracurricular Activities?

 So what's in it for you?
 You get to explore your physical, creative, social, political, and career interests with like-minded people.
 You'll find friends: Trying something different may bring you in contact with people you didn't know who share your interests and curiosity.

 You can get involved with groups as a way to get support from other students with your background, such as Latino or Jewish clubs.
 A club or group also can be a great way to meet people who are different from you.
 Lots of youth programs bring people together with those who are different as a way to break down the barriers between people.
-Mark, a senior who lives in Washington, DC, discovered this when he volunteered for a group that uses baseball as a way to bring special-education kids and kids with disabilities together with regular kids.

 Participating in extracurricular activities helps you in other ways, too: It looks good on college and job applications and shows admissions officers and employers you're well-rounded and responsible.
 Specific activities help with specific goals — if you want to teach language or get a bilingual job, being the president of the Spanish club shows the depth of your commitment.

-Finding the Right Activity for You
+How Do I Find the Right Activity for Me?

 - Age.
 You may have to be a certain age or in a certain grade to join an activity.